 While I currently don’t own a home, in Baby Step # 3-6 I plan on aggressively putting away money for a home.
 I don’t want to rent forever.
 I refuse to get into more debt when having a place to live.

 My plan is what Dave refers to as the 100% Down Plan.
 My goal is to own a home and buy it in cash by age 25.
 While the first home will be small, it will be mine and paid.
+I am super anxious about the process because it feels crazy that I would never have a mortgage when a ton of people my age (and older) are paying for houses way out of their budgets.

 Baby Step 7 – Build wealth and give!